roryhodgson-hrw/leaflet-geotiff-2/README.md

   // Optional geoTIFF band to read
   band: 0,

-  // Optional geoTIFF image to read
+  // Optional geoTIFF sub-image pyramid to read
   image: 0,

+  //An array of viewport corner coordinates to feed to the raster for use in filtering
+  subset: [],

   // Optional clipping polygon, provided as an array of [lat,lon] coordinates.
   // Note that this is the Leaflet [lat,lon] convention, not geoJSON [lon,lat].